 The lamps that hang over the Stone of Anointing, adorned with cross-bearing chain links, are contributed by Armenians, Copts, Greeks, and Latins.

-On the wall behind the Stone of Anointing, you can see a modern three-part mosaic.
+You can see a modern three-part mosaic on the wall behind the Stone of Anointing.
 Here is a panorama of the mosaic:

-Here is a closeup of descent from the Cross:
+Here is a closeup of the descent from the Cross:

-To the right of the Stone of Anointing, you can find the staircase leading to Golgotha.
+To the Stone of Anointing right, you can find the staircase leading to Golgotha.
 Further along, the same wall is the entrance to the Chapel of Adam.
 But we will continue to the left.
-Out visit will be in a clockwise direction.
-And we will visit Golgotha in the end.
-Meanwhile, I will show you how Stone of Anointing and the entrance look from the balcony near Golgotha.
+Our visit will be in a clockwise direction.
+And we will visit Golgotha at the end.
+Meanwhile, I will show you how the Stone of Anointing and the entrance look from the balcony near Golgotha.

-As you can see from the photo above to the left of the Stone of Anointing, there is a corridor.
+As you can see from the photo above, there is a corridor to the left of the Stone of Anointing.
 That corridor leads to Rotunda and Aedicule.

 Rotunda And Aedicule

-First, let’s start with a short explanation of what is a rotunda.
+First, let’s start with a short explanation of a rotunda.